Kim Hong-jip: Attempted suicide

 Then, Hong-jip replied to Kil-chun, "I know what you say.
 We endure all humiliation to the end for reformation and preservation of Joseon.
 However I do not forgive Japan for killing our queen.
 As a major and loyal servant, how can I granted an audience with king and our subjects?
 My situation is different from yours.
 You have an important mission which resolve this crisis and save our nation, but in my case, there is only way that kill myself."

 Persistently, Yu Kil-chun convinced Hong-jip and brought him to the royal court.
 At last, on October 9, 1895, the fourth cabinet was constructed.

 Death

-Kim Hong-jip's cabinet was a pro-Japanese cabinet.
+Kim's cabinet was a pro-Japanese cabinet.
 They implemented "the ordinance prohibiting topknots" which was a radical policy, leading many rebellions in Joseon.
 In 1896, Russophilia became more powerful.
 This caused 'Korea royal refuge at the Russian legation'.
 As a result, Hong-jip's cabinet collapsed and he was killed by the public.
 Angry subjects trampled him to death.
 The Joseon government got his corpse and cut off his head, then exposed it in Gwanghwamun.
 His corpse was divided into 8 parts and one was sent to each region of Joseon.
 As Hong-jip's wife was afraid of the guilt-by-association system, she killed their sons and killed herself.
 Because Hong-jip's daughters were married before, they were able to avoid punishment.